The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Abstract

 \section{Abstract}

-Let $K=\BF_q(C)$ be the global field of rational functions on a smooth and projective curve $C$ defined over a finite field $\BF_q$.
-Any finite but non-empty set $S$ of closed points on $C$ gives rise to a Hasse integral domain $\CS=\BF_q[C-S]$ of $K$.
-Given an almost-simple group scheme $\un{G}$ defined over $\Sp \CS$ with a smooth fundamental group $F(\un{G})$, we describe the finite set of ($\CS$-classes of) twisted-forms of $\un{G}$ in terms of geometric invariants of $F(\un{G})$ and the absolute type of the Dynkin diagram of $\un{G}$.
-This turns out in most cases to biject to a disjoint union of finite abelian groups.
+Let $C$ be a smooth, projective and geometrically connected curve defined over a finite field $\BF_q$.
+Given a semisimple $C-S$-group scheme $\un{G}$ where $S$ is a finite set of closed points of $C$, we describe the set of ($\CS$-classes of) twisted forms of $\un{G}$ in terms of geometric invariants of its fundamental group $F(\un{G})$.